ff6347/prototyping-machines/hardware-prototypes/Box-Net/index.md

 #### Infected

-The camera and the LED act unpredictable and unregularily.
+The camera and the LED act unpredictable and irregularly.